Sciebo-RDS/Sciebo-RDS/docs/content/doc/getting-started/k8s.md

 It is recommended to create a
 separate [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) for RDS in Kubernetes (e.g. named *research-data-services*).
+The helm charts can do that for you.
+Open up the `values.yaml` and configure the following line in root layer to your needs:

 If you want to create a namespace, rename the file "namespace.yaml.example" to "namespace.yaml" and apply it.
 You can use the following commands to do this.

-{{<tabs>}} {{<tab "bash" "Apply namespace">}}cp namespace.yaml.example namespace.yaml
+{{<tabs>}} {{<tab "yaml" "Apply namespace">}}namespace:
-nano namespace.yaml
-kubectl apply -f namespace.yaml kubectl config set-context --current --namespace=$(grep 'name:' namespace.yaml | tail -n1 | awk '{
-print $2}')
+  create: true
+  name: "research-data-services"
 {{</tab>}}

-{{<tab "bash" "Remove namespace">}}kubectl config set-context --current --namespace=default kubectl delete -f namespace.yaml
+{{<tab "yaml" "Remove namespace">}}namespace:
+  create: false
+  name: "research-data-services"
 {{</tab>}} {{</tabs>}}

-After the last command, specifying a context for each Kubectl command (the same with helm) becomes obsolete because the specified namespace is used as a default.
+So if the namespace is not existing, it creates it.
+With this configuration, `helm` will remove the namespace when you remove sciebo RDS from your cluster, too.
+The `name` parameter configures the name of the namespace.

 ### Helm Repo